pleabargain/EnglishHelpsYourCareer/topic cars.md

 - If you don't have insurance the police will fine you.

 # dialogues
----
+#mermaid

-- person: What kind of fuel do you like?
+Q: What kind of fuel do you like?
-- person via car: She likes octane 95.
+A: She likes octane 95.
 She also likes LPG!

 ---

+#mermaid

-- How much does insurance cost?
+Q: How much does insurance cost?
-- It doesn't cost very much but the insurance companies rarely pay out.
+A: It doesn't cost very much but the insurance companies rarely pay out.

 ---

+#mermaid

-- person: Which do you prefer, petrol or gas?
+Q: person: Which do you prefer, petrol or gas?
-- person via car: She told me that it doesn't matter.
+A: She told me that it doesn't matter.

 ---
+#mermaid

-- How much did it cost to get the tire repaired?
+Q: How much did it cost to get the tire repaired?-
-- It didn't cost much.
+A: It didn't cost much.

 ---
+#mermaid

-- How is the parking in your neighborhood?
+Q: How is the parking in your neighborhood?
-- I have got a private parking spot not far from home.
+A:  I have got a private parking spot not far from home.

 ---